 Terms of reference

-With globalisation, the rapid emergence of new technologies, increasing resource needs, and regulatory gaps both domestically and internationally, work-sharing and reliance are means to improve the current modus operandi and foster greater global regulatory synergy as well as convergence and harmonisation.
-The intent is to improve the efficiency and effectiveness of domestic regulatory systems in an effort to safeguard and enhance the health of communities around the world.
+With globalisation, the rapid emergence of new technologies, increasing resource needs, and regulatory gaps both domestically and internationally, collaborating with trusted regulatory counterparts can improve the current modus operandi and foster greater global regulatory synergy.
+The intent of the Access Consortium is to improve the efficiency and effectiveness of domestic regulatory systems to expedite decisions in an effort to safeguard and enhance the health of communities around the world.

-The Access Consortium is a cooperation of like-minded, medium-sized regulatory authorities.
+The Access Consortium is a cooperation of like-minded, medium-sized regulatory authorities with similar levels of regulatory maturity and capabilities.
+All members align with international standards required of the Pharmaceutical Inspection Co-operation Scheme (PIC/S) for Good Manufacturing Practice (GMP) and the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).
 The participating authorities face very similar challenges, such as increasing workload, increasing complexity and at the same time increasing pressure on the available resources.

-The purpose of the international work-sharing consortium is to build synergies that increase the effectiveness and efficiency of domestic regulatory systems and the interface between each.
-It constitutes a multilateral forum to facilitate and promote interaction using respective bilateral and multilateral agreements as the foundation for which to identify and implement work-sharing initiatives.
+The purpose of the consortium is to build synergies that increase the effectiveness and efficiency of domestic regulatory systems and the interface between each.
+It constitutes a multilateral forum to facilitate and promote interaction using respective bilateral and multilateral agreements as the foundation for which to identify and implement collaborative initiatives.

-The consortium capitalises on each country’s area of strength, addresses gaps in science, knowledge, and expertise and leverages resources to help expedite risk assessment processes while maintaining or raising quality and safety standards.
+The consortium capitalises on the expertise and knowledge from each country to better address each country’s area of strength, address gaps in science, and leverages resources to help expedite risk assessment processes while maintaining or raising quality and safety standards.
 The consortium builds on existing international networks, initiatives and mechanisms to advance work and information sharing along health product lifecycles.

-The consortium can also serve as a "testing ground" for new and innovative collaborative approaches and can serve as a pilot group for larger international initiatives.
+The consortium can also serve as a “testing ground” for new and innovative collaborative approaches and can act as a pilot group for larger international initiatives.

-Work-sharing under the Access Consortium entails making use of work products and leveraging resources and expertise of, as well as sharing workload between, agencies while retaining the sovereignty to take independent decisions and maintaining high quality and safety standards.
+Collaboration within the Access Consortium entails making use of work-sharing, reliance and information sharing to leverage our collective resources and expertise while retaining the sovereignty to make independent decisions and maintaining high quality and safety standards.

 This includes: